Weight Loss Surgery - FAQ

-A: Check out our Support Group page to learn more and see the meeting schedule.
+A: Our meetings are held at our Weight Management Center in Winston-Salem, NC.
+Check out our Support Group page to learn more and see the meeting schedule.

-Q: Do we do post-operative care for individuals who did not have their surgery done at our medical center?
+Q: Do we do post-operative care for individuals who did not have their weight loss surgery done at our medical center?

 A: That decision is made on a case-by-case basis.
 A prospective patient will need to complete a new patient packet and the General Surgery Health Assessment form for the surgeon to review and obtain an initial consultation with the surgeon.